NREL/T3CO/docs/installation.md

 ### Installation 'Extras'

-The user can choose one of three installation options or 'extras' of T3CO based on their desired tool capabilities.
+The user can choose from these installation options or 'extras' of T3CO based on their desired tool capabilities.
+Extras can be combined, e.g. `t3co[viz,fastsim]`.

 - T3CO as a pure cost estimation tool with exogenous inputs for energy terms (default version `t3co` - requires Python>=3.9, <=3.13)
 - T3CO integrated with FASTSim for energy simulation (`t3co[fastsim]`, requires Python>=3.9,<=3.10)
+- T3CO with plotting support for the [visualization module](./pages/visualization.md) — matplotlib, seaborn, and plotly (`t3co[viz]`, requires Python>=3.9,<=3.13)
 - T3CO for developers and quality testers that includes all capabilities (`t3co[dev]` requires Python>=3.9,<=3.10)

 The different 'extras' refers to different sets of dependencies that get installed along with T3CO when the user runs these commands.
 Dependencies don't need to be manually installed since [Poetry](https://python-poetry.org/) is used as the dependency manager.